chedburgh/udacity-capstone-tango-graphing/README.md

 Only png and svg image formats are supported currently.

 A proposed frontend would be a stream of the latest graphs, but this does not fulfil the project rubric.

+The Fargate cluster is running the webserver under [TangoGraphing](TangoGraphing).
+This is a python based webserver running with Falcon/Gunicorn.

-### REST API
+### Rest API

 A small REST API is build around the server to demonstrate a social media style API of creating, deleting, updating graphs for a unique user.
 Its built on top of functionality in the Live Graphing Endpoint.